About Me

 Every musician collaborates with many "silent" partners - people who aren't onstage or in the classroom, but who make the tools we use.
 These makers spend lifetimes learning, honing & teaching their craft, or researching & innovating, much like the performer or teacher.
 My gratitude for this often unsung work goes out to the following people and companies:

 Both instruments are protected by a custom-made double case crafted by Dmitri Musafia and his staff.
-When only carrying one instrument at a time, I use either a Bobelock #1001 Shaped Viola Case or a Jakob Winter GreenLine 52017 Violin case.
+In the unusual circumstance that I’m only carrying one instrument at a time, I use either a Bobelock #1001 Shaped Viola Case or a Jakob Winter GreenLine 52017 Violin case.

 For the Accessories: